 If you like your Vietnamese super fresh, super fast (and often served by the sweetest little old ladies in the world), Great Aunty Three is your jam.
 Here, they roast their pork bellies in house, and you can order slices of fatty, meaty goodness in a classic bahn mi, or as a component in a salad bowl, bright with shredded and pickled veggies.
 Vegetarians have a lot of choice too, with deep fried tofu and faux chicken making regular appearances on the menu.
 If you are a carnivore, it’s hard to go past the roast duck rice paper rolls.
 They’re a sweet, salty house special that can instantly brighten a bad day at the office.

 This Newtown pie shop is nothing like your usual neighbourhood pie-hawker.
-For starters, you can grab a seat at a communal table in the industrial-chic shop and have a glass of wine with your pire, or down some Young Henrys beer.
-Pies range from your usual steak and stout to exotic numbers involving African curries and carbonaras.
-They’ve got Marrickville’s Double Roasters coffee available all day, plus milkshakes from vanilla to lime and caramel.
+For starters, you can grab a seat at a communal table in the industrial-chic shop and have a glass of wine with your pire, or down some Wayward's beer.
+Pies range from your usual steak and ale to exotic numbers involving Nepalese curries and boscaiola.
+They’ve got Marrickville’s Double Roasters coffee available all day, plus milkshakes from vanilla to chocolate and caramel.
 Need something sweet?
 Order a slice of the maltesers pie, or the cherry ripe delight – all of their pies are baked fresh on the day.

 The Cross Eatery brings brunch vibes to your midday meal.
 Imagine Kitchen by Mike with a corporate edge.
 The queues build quickly after noon as people clamour for a slice of salad bar action, which boasts serving dishes packed with an autumnal palette of roasted root vegetables with almonds and a fetta dressing.
 A blush of pink grapefruit peeks out from behind a jumble of Brussels sprouts, witlof curls and walnuts.
 Break up the roughage with the lamb tagine or two long zucchini canoes stuffed with bulgar, dressed in labne and bejewelled with pomegranate seeds and sultanas.